wristband-dev/nestjs-demo-app/README.md

 ### 1) Sign up for an Wristband account.

-First thing is first: make sure you sign up for an Wristband account at [https://wristband.dev](https://wristband.dev).
+Make sure you sign up for an Wristband account at [https://wristband.dev](https://wristband.dev).

 ### 2) Provision the NestJS demo application in the Wristband Dashboard.

 After your Wristband account is set up, log in to the Wristband dashboard.
 Once you land on the home page of the dashboard, click the button labeled "Add Demo App".
 Make sure you choose the following options:

 - Step 1: Subject to Authenticate - Humans
-- Step 2: Client Framework - NestJS
+- Step 2: Application Framework - NestJS

 You can also follow the [Demo App Guide](https://docs.wristband.dev/docs/setting-up-a-demo-app) for more information.